Explore the lives and works of key writers from a period that ushered in political unrest, social change and new literary forms.

 The diarist and novelist Frances Burney was diagnosed with breast cancer in 1810 and wrote an account of her ‘terrible operation’ for her sisters.
 Jenni Murray considers why this is one of the most courageous pieces of writing she has ever encountered.Read more

-By 1780, there were at least 20,000 black people living in Britain.
+By 1780, Britain had a Black population of at least 20,000 people.
 S I Martin describes how four writers, taken from Africa as children and sold into slavery, grew up to write works that challenged British ideas about race, called for African brotherhood and demanded the abolition of the slave trade.Read more

 Andrew Macdonald-Brown shows how Alexander Pope's The Rape of the Lock progresses from satirising the foolishness of wealthy young women to exposing the violence that results from unequal power relations, whether between men and women, rich and poor or imperial powers and colonised nations.Read more

 From Robinson Crusoe to the anti-slavery activism of Olaudah Equiano and the letters of Ignatius Sancho: explore a range of writing produced during an age of travel, trade and colonial conquest, in which Britain vastly expanded its Empire, fuelled by its involvement in slavery and the transatlantic slave trade.Read more

 Works of literature

 Explore key literary works of the Restoration and 18th century

 Paradise Lost overview Paradise Lost is an epic poem (12 books, totalling more than 10,500 lines) written in blank ...